 The entrance hall looks a bit like the reception area of a 'mostly abandoned' hospital - but cleaner.
 We were faced initially with a substantial heap of blue 'Bingo' cards on a large table.
 It was obvious what they were but not how they integrated into the French Loto format.
 We were a dozen or so Expats, foreign nationals, call us what you will.
 What we were was confused and bewildered.
 We discussed the format with 'Three Wise Men' on the registration table and learned very little.

 Ok, now concentrate.
 All in Euros, you could buy one Loto card for 6 Euros, two for 11, three for 16 and so on.
-In addition there were much bigger cards that incorporated 6 cards on a single card – these were yellow and cost 25 (or was it 30?).
+In addition there were much bigger cards that incorporated 6 cards on a single card – these were yellow and cost 25 euros (or was it 30?).
 If you bought a big yellow one you got a blue one free.
-Then there were 'Bingo' cards (as opposed to Loto cards).
+Then there were 'Bingo' cards (as opposed to Loto cards, though they looked the same).
 These were much smaller like a folding 'calling' card, also yellow, and incorporated a miniature Loto card and a secret tear-off strip that revealed 3 hidden numbers.
 I'm not sure any of us actually figured out what these were for – except as a way of raising an extra few Euros for the Lions.
 The wise men explained in complicated words of too many syllables at lightening speed how things were done (not that we were any the wiser).
 Imagine an English person trying to explain cricket to a French person when neither speaks the other's language and you'll get the idea.

 We shuffled towards the main arena - having parted with an average of 20 Euros per couple for a mystery tour of French Loto.
 There are situations where a minimal command of the language is helpful.
-Some of us struggle with our native tongue so these increasingly fraught exchanges were taxing in the extreme as the Tower of Bable slowly crumbled.
+Some of us struggle with our native tongue, so these increasingly fraught foreign exchanges were taxing in the extreme as the Tower of Bable slowly crumbled.
 We had our payment receipt and various cards stamped by another official at the main door to the hall.
 We were now officially recognised as official players.
 Exhausted, we repaired to a table to recuperate.

 There was a 'snack-bar' in the corner offering filled baguettes, french fries, crepes and other delicacies including bottled beer and beverages (not that anyone of sane mind drinks tea here).
 We (all English save for a lone Antipodean) had been advised to bring along our own snacks and drinks.
 Consequently our table soon looked like the buffet at a down-market English wedding – a right old mish-mash of goodies ranging from paté sandwiches to Maltesers and a variety of liquid refreshment.
 In total there was seating for perhaps 200 people at 18 long tables which were mostly full.
 We foreigners nibbled and imbibed and, a little unsure of how things were to proceed, looked like an outing from an establishment for the culturally challenged.